MisanthropicBit/progress/README.rst

     pip install progress2

-Alternatively, if you downloaded the source files, just run the following command from the download directory::
+Alternatively, download the source files and run the following command from the download directory::

     python setup.py install